 Sinn Fein ready to form Executive after NI Assembly election – Michelle O’Neill

-The former deputy first minister said whatever the outcome of the election in May, she will be ready for business afterwards.
+DUP MLA Peter Weir said the forthcoming election would be the most important he had ever fought.

-Northern Ireland’s former deputy first minister has said she will be ready for business as soon as the Assembly election is over.
+Northern Ireland’s former deputy first minister Michelle O’Neill has said she will be ready for business as soon as the Assembly election is over.

+On the final day of the current Stormont mandate, Ms O’Neill said that the Assembly had found ways to deliver legislation that was important to people.

+As the parties prepare for the May poll, DUP MLA Peter Weir said the election would be the most important he had ever fought.

 However Northern Ireland’s first multi-year budget in recent years was unable to be passed in the absence of a first and deputy first minister.